guihen01/RestApi-JIRA-Lib/README.md

 18. GetAllUsersDetailToXL() : Execute a GET http request on a Jira server with Rest API, to get all users details from all JIRA groups
 .
 Store all users's details in a file : List-ALl-UsersGroups.xlsx in the current directory .
 Return an array of List objects which contains all JIRA users details from all JIRA groups
+19. GetAllIssuesPj() Get a list of all issues in a project.
+Write list to a Excel file with list of all issues status, assignee,resolution, ......
-18. CreateGroup() : Create a Jira group
+20. CreateGroup() : Create a Jira group

 # Pickitem() :method